bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

    $ wget https://raw.githubusercontent.com/bigchaindb/bigchaindb/master/k8s/mongodb/mongo-cm.yaml

-You may want to update the ``data.fqdn`` field in the file before creating it.
+You may want to update the ``data.fqdn`` field in the file before creating the ConfigMap.
-This name should resolve to the load balancer (or a HA instance) in you cluster which is going to frontend your MongoDB instance.
+This name should resolve to the MongoDB instance in your cluster.

 If you are using Kubernetes on ACS, you can select a unique name here and we can create the DNS A record for this in a later step as given below.